MINNESOTA PROVIDER NOTICE OF PRIVACY PRACTICES

 E. Right to Request and Accounting of Disclosures of Health Information.

 You have the right to request a listing of certain disclosures we have made of your health information.
 We ask that your request be made in writing.
-You may ask for disclosures made up to six (6) years before the date of your request (not including disclosures made prior to April 14, 2003).
+You may ask for disclosures made up to six (6) years before the date of your request.
 We will provide you one accounting in any 12-month period free of charge.

 F. Right to Receive a Copy of This Notice.